VikasOjha666/PolygonYOLOv5/README.md

 # Polygon-Yolov5
-This repository is based on Ultralytics/yolov5, with adjustments to enable polygon prediction boxes.
+This repository is copy of https://github.com/XinzeLee/PolygonObjectDetection with some bug fixes so I don't claim the credit for his work.
+I have uploaded this for readers of my blog to replicate the results easily without facing any issues.

 ## Section I. Description
 The codes are based on Ultralytics/yolov5, and several functions are added and modified to enable polygon prediction boxes.